 STEP 5: That’s it.
-You can launch Team Viewer from the dash.
-Note that first launch will take sometime and you may feel nothing is happening, but give it some 20 seconds and you should see the Team Viewer dialog box.
+You can launch the Team Viewer from the dash.
+Note that the first launch will take some time and you may feel nothing is happening, but give it some 20 seconds and you should see the Team Viewer dialog box.

-Optionally, we can add Team Viewer to auto-start during boot using following command:
+Optionally, we can add Team Viewer to auto-start during boot using the following command:

 sudo systemctl enable teamviewerd